Spring Semester Tuition Due

 Large manufacturing investments in the state from companies like Vinfast and Toyota supporting this growing EV industry showcase the potential for new employment opportunities.
 As more electric vehicles are purchased, employment opportunities in the industry are expected to continue to grow.

-Students entering the EVSE Field Technician program will be required to have experience with electrical wiring.
-Those who successfully complete the program will receive a Wake Tech certificate and be prepared to sit for EVSE Technician credentialing through the Society of Automotive Engineers.
+Students entering the EVSE Field Technician course will be required to have experience with electrical wiring.
+Those who successfully complete the course will receive a Wake Tech certificate and be prepared to sit for EVSE Field Technician credentialing through the Society of Automotive Engineers (SAE).

 For more information, visit transportation.waketech.edu.